melloddy/MELLODDY-Predictor/README.md

    pip install -e ".[gitlab]"
    ```

-3. (Optional) To be able to run the examples and the tests, download the [dummy files](https://zenodo.org/record/6560873), extract the zip
-   and put the `inputs` folder in the repository.
+3. (Optional) To be able to run the examples and the tests, download the [dummy files](https://zenodo.org/record/6560873).
+You can download it using `make inputs`.
+Otherwise download the archive, extract it an place the `inputs` folder at the root of the project.

 ## Usage